Eschatologue/CM_wiki/docs/class/paladin/blade.md

 - Level the playing field for a fair fight.
 - All warriors deserve respect, even the most bitter foes.

-### Level 3: Martial Focus

-When you take the **:rsc-a: Attack**{ .rsc } action, you can expend one use of your Channel Divinity to nullify any **:d20-disadv: Disadvantage**{ .d20 } (if any) and give yourself **:d20-adv: Advantage**{ .d20 } on all Melee weapon attack and Unarmed Strike until the start of your next turn.

-### Level 3: Sacred Duel

-As a **:rsc-b: Bonus Action**{ .rsc }, you can expend one use of your Channel Divinity to begin a Sacred Duel between you and another creature that agrees to the duel within 30 feet of you, designating you as duelists for 1 minute, or until one of you have the ^^Unconcious^^ condition.

-Duelists are under the following effects:

-**Resistance**{ .inl } Duelists have **:dmg-res: Resistance**{ .em } to all damage from creatures, except for the other Duelist.

-**Limited Targeting**{ .inl } Duelists can only target each other with attacks, spells, and other features during this Sacred Duel.

-**Improved Critical**{ .inl } The number that Duelists needs to roll for a Critical Hit against other Duelist is reduced by 1.
-This effect can stack.

 ### Level 3: Combat Superiority

 You have honed your martial skill.
 You learn Manoeuvre that are fueled by special dice called Superiority Dice, gaining the benefits below: